LilyTronics/lily_py_unit_test/docs/test_suite.rst

 A test method or setup method is passed by the following conditions:

 * There were no exceptions or asserts.
+* There were no messages from the standard error handler (stderr).
 * The return value is None (default return value of a method) or True.

 A test method or setup method is failed by the following conditions:

 * An exception or assert was raised
+* There were messages from the standard error handler (stderr).
 * The return value is False

-The teardown can only fail if an exception or assert was raised.
+The teardown method can only fail if an exception or assert was raised.
 The return value is not used.

+The return value of a method in Python is by default :code:`None`.
+If the test method is executed and the return value is :code:`None`, the test method is marked as passed.
+If yu wish to explicitly make a method fail, you can return :code:`False`.
+The test suite will mark the test method as failed.

+The test suite checks for messages from the standard error handler (stderr).
+There can be threads running in the background that generate exceptions.
+These exceptions cannot be caught by the test suite.
+But these exceptions will generate messages to the standard error handler.
+These messages are used for the test suite result.

 Examples of passing or failing test suites
 ------------------------------------------